Tag Archive | how to protect vegetables in cold weather

 Out of Reach

 Those “water wall” products you see at garden centers work on the same principle.
-Water that heats up in the sunlight slowly gives up that heat to the plant at night.
+Water that heats up in the sunlight slowly gives up that warmth to the plant at night.

 * * * * * * * * *